 We are also able to spend our premium funding coaches to run our "Go Fit", "Go Shine" & "Go Comp" initiatives, which enable us to provide support for our emerging students and enhance the talents of our more able.
 This is evident in our regular attendance at inclusive festivals and ongoing success in competitions & leagues.
 Please access our other sporting pages for more information on this.

-This year also sees the launch of Happy Hearts Club - aimed at developing sporting opportunities for all and the development of our Go Active Squad who won 2 awards at the Barnet Sports Awards.
+This year also sees the continuation of our Happy Hearts Club - aimed at developing non-competitive sporting opportunities for all, and the development of our Go Active Squad, young leaders from years' 5&6 who previously won 2 awards at the Barnet Sports Awards.

 All initiatives that are funded through the Sports Premium are embedded into the school by moving them into the budget to ensure the opportunities are sustainable for the children.